dansteeves68/clwslunchtocalendar/README.md

 For my family at City of Lakes Waldorf School in Minneapolis, MN

- - Every month we sign up for delivered lunches.
+ - Every month we sign up for delivered lunches
- - The email we get lists lunches per day by person.
+ - The email we get lists lunches per day by person
- - I need to be reminded the mornings when anyone has 'no lunch,' so I can prepare a bag lunch that day.
+ - I need to be reminded the mornings when anyone has 'no lunch,' so I can prepare a bag lunch that day

-Steps to do

-1. Take text of email.
-2. Find (person, day) combinations with no lunch.
-3. For each no-lunch day, add an entry to an ics file that I can load into Calendar.app.
+# Installation

+ - Install dependencies (below)
+ - Copy the contents of file `lunch.py`
+ - Open Automator.app, create a service in python, paste contents into script field

+# Usage

+ - Select text in email
+ - Select Service from menu
+ - Creates a file on desktop 'Lunch YYYY-MM-DD.ics'
+ - Open file, create a new calendar
+ - Get reminders when I have to make lunch

 # Dependencies